Pana/two-way-map/Readme.md

 ```

 Notice:
-* When try to get key by value, use strict equal === test.
+* When try to get key by value, use strict equal === test
-* get key by value you only get an string, so you should only use string as mapper's key
+* Get key by value the result is an string, so you should only use string as mapper's key